beezwax/markdown-compiler/doc/tokenize.md

 end
 ```

-We take advantage of Ruby functional-like list processing to simply fetch as
+We take advantage of Ruby functional-style list processing to fetch as
 many valid characters from the string as we can.
 We consider a character _valid_
 when it's not matched by the `SimpleScanner`.